Creating a new project for MetricQ

 Development setup

-To enable an easy development setup, define an extra dev
+To enable an easy development setup, define an extra dev,

 that transitively includes all optional dependencies needed for a local development setup: